PierreTsia/project-management-api/docs/deploy_fly_io.md

 # Deploying Project Management API on Fly.io

-This guide will walk you through deploying your NestJS application and PostgreSQL database on Fly.io.
+This guide covers deploying your NestJS application with PostgreSQL database on Fly.io, including automatic migrations.

 ## Prerequisites